 In Slough Creek, rainbow-cutthroat trout hybrids have been found with increasing frequency over the past decade.
 Unlike the Lamar River, Slough Creek is smaller, and a barrier to upstream fish movement has been constructed.
 With a barrier in place and rainbow trout no longer allowed passage into the system, existing rainbow and hybrid trout can be effectively managed with angling and electrofishing removal.

 Soda Butte Creek

 Brook trout became established in Soda Butte Creek outside of the park boundary and spread downstream into park waters in the early 2000s.
 Initially, brook trout were isolated in headwater reaches by a chemical barrier created by mine contamination upstream of Cooke City, Montana.
-When the mine tailings were removed, brook trout passed downstream and began to negatively impact the cutthroat trout.
-To date, no brook trout have been found in Soda Butte Creek downstream of Ice Box Falls.
+When the mine tailings were capped and water quality improved,, brook trout passed downstream and began to negatively impact the cutthroat trout.

 For nearly two decades, interagency electrofishing surveys were enough to keep brook trout populations low, but did not prevent range expansion.
 Over time, brook trout spread downstream and became a threat to the Lamar River.
-In addition, rainbow trout hybridization continued to be identified in cutthroat trout upstream of Ice Box Falls.
+In addition, rainbow trout hybridization continued to be identified in cutthroat trout upstream of Ice Box Canyon.